How can I improve my EPC rating?

 As you can probably tell from the list above, most of the changes that can improve the EPC of a property cannot be carried out without the permission and support of the property owner.
 Many of these changes also increase the value of the property, leading to debate over who should be responsible for the upgrades if they are requested by the tenant but stand to benefit the landlord in the long term.

 The EPC rating system is also a ‘one-size-fits-all’ method of evaluating properties with the same points system applied to everyone regardless of the situation.
-Property owners have reported being told to fit cavity wall insulation in historically listed stone houses with solid walls for example, and so the advice offered on how to improve a property’s rating can’t always be followed.
+Property owners have reported being told to fit cavity wall insulation in historically listed stone houses with solid walls, for example.
+The advice offered on how to improve a property’s rating is sometimes impossible to carry out.

 What else can I do to reduce my energy bills?